Is Dota 2 Dying in 2023? - The Definitive Answer

 Ultimately, while the numbers speak for themselves, there are plenty of claims to be made by those dwelling amongst the vastness of the internet.

-In June of 2021, esports.net published a comprehensive review of the platform, authored by a self-proclaimed ten-year-long Dota 2 fan.
+In June of 2021, Esports.net published a comprehensive review of the platform, authored by a self-proclaimed ten-year-long Dota 2 fan.
 This firsthand insight into the state of Dota 2 in 2021 was somewhat invaluable, offering up information as to why Dota 2 is dying.
-Although, that isn’t the way the conversation went, with the author mostly suggesting that, no, Dota 2 isn’t dying – but it might do in the near future.

-There were claims that the player base for Dota 2 is ‘cyclical’, with many players engaging with Dota 2, falling off, then returning a few months later.
-Reportedly, there are more players leaving Dota 2 than joining Dota 2, but they’re not going off to play another MOBA, like League of Legends.
+There were claims that the player base for Dota 2 is ‘cyclical’, with many players engaging with Dota 2, falling off, and returning a few months later.
+Reportedly, more players are leaving Dota 2 than joining, but they’re not going off to play another MOBA like League of Legends.
 In most cases, it’s a temporary departure before a valiant return.

 Here are a few key takeaways from this article:

-They’re fair statements in their own right, and ultimately, the author leans towards to positive side of the debate.
+They’re fair statements in their own right, and ultimately, the author leans towards the positive side of the debate.

 Once The International is over, the numbers may start to show a decline.
 Once the excitement of the tournament has dropped off, and Dota 2 betting slows down (among other things), the statistics may become a little more damning.

 On the broad side of things, it doesn’t seem as though Dota 2 is dying – at least, not yet.
 2023 Dota 2 tournaments and betting on Dota 2 will likely pull in millions of viewers and bets from around the globe.
 It is likely that we won’t need to ask, ‘is Dota 2 Dying?
 For quite some time.